AdityaNikhil/TimeSeriesForcating/README.md

 # TimeSeriesForcating
-In this notebook, we'll be understanding Data Anlaytics,EDA and TS Forecasting in great detail
+In this notebook, we'll be understanding Data Anlaytics,EDA and TS Forecasting in great detail.

 ## Problem Statement
 Unicorn Investors wants to make an investment in a new form of transportation - JetRail.
 JetRail uses Jet propulsion technology to run